uwdb/website/etc/aws.markdown

 ## EC2 Instances

 The default security group for EC2 instances is permissive, and allows external connections to any port.
-For defense in depth, [modify this group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) to allow inbound TCP port 22 (SSH) traffic only from the University of Washington subnet (205.175.0.0/16, maybe?).
+For defense in depth, [modify this group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) to allow inbound TCP port 22 (SSH) traffic only from the University of Washington subnets.
 If you need to connect from off campus, first connect to the [university VPN](https://www.aa.washington.edu/students/computing/vpn) and then SSH as normal.

+The following subnets cover the University of Washington networks, including VPN connections:

+* 128.95.0.0/16
+* 128.208.0.0/16
+* 140.142.0.0/16
+* 108.179.128.0/18
+* 173.250.128.0/17
+* 192.26.136.0/24
+* 69.91.128.0/17

 ## Credential Rotation